 Saturdays, 8am-Noon: May 16, June 20, July 18, August 15, September 19, October 17, and November 21.

 Wednesdays, 3:30-6:30pm June 17, July 15 and August 12.

 Local Storyteller Cynthia Raxter will be coming to Market to tell stories on the following days:

 Saturdays June 13th, July 25th, and August 29th from 9am to Noon

 Wednesdays June 3rd, July 22, and August 19th from 3:30 to 5:30pm

 The Market is now able to accept SNAP benefits.
 Customers who are interested in using their SNAP benefits can come to the Market's Info Table (at the center of the Pavilion) to swipe their cards and receive tokens to shop around the Market.
 If you have questions, please email Jenny.

-Double Bucks Program The Market is currently in the process of raising money to create a Double Bucks Program.
-With this program, the Market will be able to match SNAP benefits up to $10 per customer in order stretch SNAP benefits a little further at the Market.
+Double Bucks Program The Market also has a Double Bucks Program.
+With this program, the Market matches SNAP benefits up to $10 per customer in order to stretch SNAP benefits a little further at the Market.